exis-io/exis-io.github.io/pages/tour/Fabric.md

 ## Actions

-If domains are the names of agents, then [*actions*][actions] are what they can do.
+If domains are the names of agents, then [*actions*][action] are what they can do.
 You can think of domains as nouns and actions as verbs.
 An action always begins with a forward slash.
 Actions can have subactions similar to subdomains but without the concept of ownership.
 Subactions are separated by a forward slash (`/`).

 A basic action: